blockchain-lab-um/masca/README.md

 ### Snap

-- To start the Snap run `pnpm start:snap`
+- To start the Snap run `pnpm nx start @blockchain-lab-um/masca`
 - Snap can be tested on `localhost:8081/` or on Masca website

 ### Website

-- To start the Website run `pnpm start:dapp`
+- To start the Website run `pnpm nx start @blockchain-lab-um/dapp`

 ### Docs

-- To start the Website run `pnpm start:docs`
+- To start the Website run `pnpm nx start @blockchain-lab-um/masca-docs`

 # Feature requests